ossu/math/README.md

 [Statistics for Applications](https://ocw.mit.edu/courses/mathematics/18-650-statistics-for-applications-fall-2016/) | 14 weeks | 12-16 hours/week | Probability

 ### Introduction to Analysis
-Analysis is the mathematics of mathematics itself.
-Analysis makes extensive use of the formal proof to build important mathematical concepts from the ground up.
-Starting by proving the existence of real numbers, this course will show you how to create single-variable calculus entirely from scratch.
+Intro to Analysis is a course that builds on the concepts of Calculus and provides a rigorous and formalized study of the foundations of Calculus.
+This course will cover advanced mathematical concepts and will use formal proofs to establish mathematical results.
+Starting by proving the existence of real numbers, this course will take a foundational approach and will build the foundation of single-variable Calculus from scratch.

 **Topics covered:**
 `Proofs`